johndpalm/IdentityUserPropertiesSample/README.md

 The projects have been updated to Bootstrap 3.0 which requires some changes to the MVC and SPA template CSS and DIV structures.
 The Bootstrap site has a page on changes to make this migration: http://getbootstrap.com/getting-started/#migration

+The site has been themed using the Cosmo Bootstrap theme courtesy of Bootswatch. http://bootswatch.com